vitaly-t/pg-promise/README.md

         case 2:
             return this.query("select 2");
     }
-    // returning nothing/undefined indicates the end of the sequence;
+    // returning or resolving with undefined ends the sequence;
     // throwing an error will result in a reject;
 }